Fantom-Factory/afIocConfig/readme.md

 ### Inject Config Values

-Config values may be injected into your service by using the `@Config` facet with the standard [IoC](http://www.fantomfactory.org/pods/afIoc) `@Inject` facet:
+Use the `@Config` facet to inject config values into your service.

     class MyService {
         @Config { id="configId" }
-        @Inject File configValue
+        File configValue

         ...
      }

 Note that when config values are injected, they are [Type coerced](http://repo.status302.com/doc/afBeanUtils/TypeCoercer.html) to the field type.
-That means you can contribute `Str` or `Uri` values and inject it as a `File`.
+That means you can contribute `Str` or `Uri` values and inject them as a `File`.

 If `@Config` does not supply an `id` then it is determined from the field name, class name and pod name.
 For example, if Type `MyService` was in a pod called `acme` and looked like:

     class MyService {
         @Config
-        @Inject File configValue
+        File configValue

         ...
      }